danielagduca/danielagduca.github.io/_paintings/01-love.md

 ****
 A few more paintings from the series that were sold or gifted.

-{% include gallery2 caption="Sold out paintings from the original series, exhibited at Lacey Contemporary Art Gallery on 15-16 July 2016." %}
+{% include gallery id="gallery2" caption="Sold out paintings from the original series, exhibited at Lacey Contemporary Art Gallery on 15-16 July 2016." %}